eclab/edisyn/edisyn/synth/asmhydrasynth/info/nrpn.md

 This is a list of CC and NRPN parameters for the Hydrasynth, including their ranges and how they are displayed.
-It was developed as part of the sysex and NRPN reverse engineering effort to build the [Edisyn](https://github.com/eclab/edisyn) open source patch editoer for the Hydrasynth.
+It was developed as part of the sysex and NRPN reverse engineering effort to build the [Edisyn](https://github.com/eclab/edisyn) open source patch editor for the Hydrasynth.
 For more information, see Edisyn's [Hydrasynth Info Page](https://github.com/eclab/edisyn/tree/master/edisyn/synth/asmhydrasynth/info)

 The Hydrasynth has extensive but rather buggy and arbitrary NRPN support: